jborean93/ansible-windows/vagrant/README.md

 ## Domain Setup Example

-While the above example can set up a single Windows instance, if you want to run Ansible over multiple Windows hosts in a domain, you can use the Vagrantfile in this folder to set this up for you.
+While the above example can set up a single Windows instance, if you want to run Ansible over multiple Windows hosts in a domain, you can use the existing Vagrantfile in this folder to set this up for you.

-The 3 files that you need to run this process are;
+The 4 files that you need to run this process are;

 * `Vagrantfile`: The Vagrant file that reads the settings from the inventory and set's up the hosts that are required
 * `inventory.yml`: The Ansible inventory file that defines how the hosts will be set up
 * `main.yml`: Run after the hosts are provisioned to create a domain controller and join the other hosts to the domain
+* `roles`: A bunch of roles used by `main.yml` to create the environment

+This process will create a domain environment will the following set up;

+* A domain user, defined in `inventory.yml`, that is part of the `Domain Admins` group
+* An Active Directory Certificate Services (AD CS) install with auto enrollment of server certificates
+* A local copy at `ca_chain.pem` that is the root certificate used by AD CS to sign each certificate
+* The child hosts, connected to the domain
+* The WinRM HTTPS listeners use the certificate that was issued by AD CS

 The existing `inventory.yml` file is set up to create a host for each major Windows Server releases that are supported by Ansible + an extra domain